-ANGRY HOMEOWNERS - Residents ANGRY HOMEOWNERS - Residents whose homes on Gordon Drive and Johnson Drive are in danger of being destroyed or damaged by a massive rock slab that pulled loose from the hillside above them, were stopped from entering a meeting between city, county and Catholic church city, county and Catholic church officials Wednesday afternoon.
+ANGRY HOMEOWNERS - Residents whose homes on Gordon Drive and Johnson Drive are in danger of being destroyed or damaged by a massive rock slab that pulled loose from the hillside above them, were stopped from entering a meeting between city, county and Catholic church city, county and Catholic church officials Wednesday afternoon.
 The residents, who said they thought the meeting was open to them, were angered by being stopped at the door.
 They milled around in the hall outside the meeting room for one and one-half hours trying to find out what was going on.
-TV cameras from NBC, CBS and ABC filmed them and new members into and the state of the s news media members interviewed them as they waited.
-(Staff photo by Sydney Draper) - · · · rock Continued from Page 1 department director. "...
-Nothing in Public Health Law gives us the authority for such geologoical matters ...
-We have no professional competence whatsoever to judge the current status of the rock or what is the degree of hazard." the degree of hazard."
-In order to remove or otherwise dispose of the rock slab, which is located in the county, the county must have it declared a public nuisance, normally the responsibility of the health department. of the health department.
+TV cameras from NBC, CBS and ABC filmed them and new members intoxicated. news media members interviewed them as they waited.
+(Staff photo by Sydney Draper) - . . . rock - Continued from Page 1 department director. "...
+Nothing in Public Health Law gives us the authority for such geologoical matters...
+We have no professional competence whatsoever to judge the current status of the rock or what is the degree of hazard."
+In order to remove or otherwise dispose of the rock slab, which is located in the county, the county must have it declared a public nuisance, normally the responsibility of the health department.
+But the commissioners and around of the health department.
 But the commissioners got around that by withdrawing from Tri-County Health long enough to declare the fractured area a public hazard, the Memmens Third filing reapprove the agreement both the Castle Rock Town Board and the Denver Archdiocese had signed, appropriate whatever funds from the contingency fund that might be necessary to pay fund that might be necessary to pay for one-third the cost of removing the rock slab, and ask the governor's office to declare the area a disaster It then voted to rejoin the health department.
-Jim Putnam, one of the Castle Rock residents who testified about the danger of the rock slab moving Any 2 Rooms and Hallway Conditions Permiting \$30.00 further and possibly endangering lives and property of the 8-10 homes below, complimented the actions of officials in the matter.
+Jim Putnam, one of the Castle Rock residents who testified about the danger of the rock slab moving further and possibly endangering lives and property of the 8-10 homes below, complimented the actions of officials in the matter.
 "It could not have done in a more professional way or a better way ...
 I'm proud of you," he told the commissioners Compliments also came from Ron Compliments also came from Ron Hughes, president of the Douglas County Fire Chiefs Association.
 He said the county commissioners have taken "extremely commendable" action in taking part of the responsibility for removing the rock.
 A court reporter was on hand, taking down all that was said at the county commissioners' meeting.
-A county commissioners' meeting, A court reporter's presence at a public

-court reporters presence at a public meeting is often an indication that further legal action is anticipated.

-Although the archdiocese, the county and the town each agree to pay one-third the cost of removing the rock slab, the agreement states that it is made "solely for the puress of consention and requestion." pose of cooperation and prevention of harm or injury to innocent parties and that, as such, no party hereto may use this Agreement against the other in determining liability in a Court of law, except for the en-forcement of the within Agreement."
+A county commissioners' meeting, A court reporter's presence at a public court reporter's presence at a public meeting is often an indication that further legal action is anticipated.
+Although the archdiocese, the county and the town each agree to pay one-third the cost of removing the rock slab, the agreement states that it is made "solely for the purpose of cooperation and prevention of harm or injury to innocent parties of harm or injury to innocent parties and that, as such, no party hereto may use this Agreement against the other in determining liability in a Court of law, except for the en-forcement of the within Agreement."

-Any 3 Rooms and Hallway

-Conditions Permiting

-\$40.00